logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/browsing/check-popup-default-text.md

 ## Description

 Check the default text of the user-entry fields of one or more prompt popups against their respective expected values.
-Result is Passed ifall values match; otherwise Failed.
+Result is Passed if all values match; otherwise Failed.

 ## Arguments